- How does the user groupware operate ?

 - The supervisor password should be changed during the first use.

-- If you are using an LDAP directory, you have the ability to import the users found in the directory in order to manage the rights of these users.
+- If you are using an LDAP directory, you can import the users form the directory to manage the rights of these users.

 Managing the rights